 It’s common that during an earthquake, things can be damaged or go out of service like your electric system, phones, and even your vehicles.
 It’s important to have an emergency supplies kit in order to use should you need it in the event of an earthquake.

-Your emergency bag should include things like a flashlight with batteries, candles and matches, packaged food that can be eaten without requiring preparation or refrigeration, a first aid kid, lots of bottled water, a cell phone and cell phone chargers, and any prescription medications that are necessary for you or your family.
+Your emergency bag should include things like a flashlight with batteries, candles and matches, dust suppression items, packaged food that can be eaten without requiring preparation or refrigeration, a first aid kid, lots of bottled water, a cell phone and cell phone chargers, and any prescription medications that are necessary for you or your family.

 Maintain Your Water Heater